 The story to pay attention to here is the collusion between big media companies who try to control what we do on our computers and computer-security companies who are supposed to be protecting us.

-Initial estimates are that more than half a million computers worldwide are infected with this Sony rootkit.
+half a millioncomputers worldwide are infected with this Sony rootkit.
 Those are amazing infection numbers, making this one of the most serious internet epidemics of all time -- on a par with worms like Blaster, Slammer, Code Red and Nimda.

 What do you think of your antivirus company, the one that didn't notice Sony's rootkit as it infected half a million computers?
 And this isn't one of those lightning-fast internet worms; this one has been spreading since mid-2004.
 Because it spread through infected CDs, not through internet connections, they didn't notice?
 This is exactly the kind of thing we're paying those companies to detect -- especially because the rootkit was phoning home.